The world observes Suicide Prevention Day each September 10, inspiring us to take a minute, change a life.

 “We observe World Suicide Prevention Day to reach out to those affected by suicide, raise awareness and connect individuals with suicidal ideation to treatment services.
 It is also important to ensure that individuals, friends and families have access to the resources they need to address suicide prevention” (National Alliance on Mental Illness).

-Organized by the International Association for Suicide Prevention (IASP) and sponsored by the World Health Organization (WHO), the 15th annual World Suicide Prevention Day will be held on September 10, 2017.
-Here in the United States, World Suicide Prevention Day serves as the kickoff event of National Suicide Prevention Week, held this year September 10-16.
+Organized by the International Association for Suicide Prevention (IASP) and sponsored by the World Health Organization (WHO), World Suicide Prevention Day is observed each September.
+Here in the United States, World Suicide Prevention Day serves as the kickoff event of National Suicide Prevention Week.
 Activists from across the globe work to let others know they’re not alone, that help is available and that hope is real.

 There’s No Age Limit to Pain and Suffering